 Sanguich De Miami

-With all their ingredients made in-house, like its brined turkey, pickles and mustard, it’s no wonder the sandwiches are superior to any of the many competing Cuban cuisines.
+With all their great ingredients made in-house, like its brined turkey, pickles and mustard, it’s no wonder the sandwiches are superior to any of the many competing Cuban cuisines.

 In short, if you’re a fan, don’t miss out!